 I had the privilege of visiting for GreekAPPs,the tholos tomb of Acharnes, a remarkable archaeological site just a stone’s throw away from the bustling city of Athens.
 This Mycenaean tomb, dating back to the 14th-13th century BC, is considered one of the best-preserved tholos tombs in all of Greece.

 Upon arrival, I was immediately struck by the juxtaposition of the ancient tomb with the modern suburb of Menidi, in which it is hidden away within a serene park.
 Visitors can easily reach the site by public transportation and embark on a short 27-meter-long walk to the monumental entrance.

-The burial chamber is built as a corbelled vault, creating a large space to host more than one burials.
-Luckily, the tomb was found intact and unlooted and many of its impressive findings are currently on display at the National Archaeological Museum of Athens.
+The burial chamber itself is a marvel of engineering, featuring a corbelled vault that creates ample space to host multiple burials.
+What’s more, the tomb was discovered fully intact and unlooted, with many of its impressive findings on display at the National Archaeological Museum of Athens.

 Sorry, no records were found.
 Please adjust your search criteria and try again.